The Eastern Peninsulas: Geography

 The riding contains the Bonavista Bay area, the Burin Peninsula and the Trinity Bay area of Newfoundland.

 History

-The riding of Bonavista—Burin—Trinity was created in 2013 from the electoral districts of Random—Burin—St. George's, Bonavista—Gander—Grand Falls—Windsor and Avalon.
+Bonavista—Burin—Trinity was created by the 2012 federal electoral boundaries redistribution and has been legally defined in the 2013 representation order.
+It came into effect upon the call of the 2015 Canadian federal election, held October 19, 2015.
+It was created out of parts of the electoral districts of Random—Burin—St. George's (41%), Bonavista—Gander—Grand Falls—Windsor (37%) and Avalon (22%).

-In the 2015 election, this was statistically the safest Liberal seat in the country, as Judy Foote won the highest percentage of the vote out of any party.
+In the 2015 election Judy Foote won the highest percentage of the vote out of any other Liberal candidate in the country.
 Over the next few elections the riding began to be more competitive, and in the 2025 election the riding was flipped by Conservative Jonathan Rowe.